 Your brand is how you provide your service or product to your customer.
 Your brand is expressed in the way you answer your phones, format your correspondence, the clothing or uniform your wear – it extends to how you interact with your customer.
 Your brand is your company message – visually and verbally – at every point of contact, a person has with your company.

 A strong brand includes a set of rules, standards, and visuals that must be followed to keep a uniformed, organized and professional image.
 Think of all the strong brands you know.
 What comes to mind first?
 Disney, McDonald’s, FedEx, how about the U.S. Government?
 By controlling and monitoring all aspects of your company you can control your brand, strengthen it.

 A company looking to change its image may undergo a ‘brand makeover’- which doesn’t happen overnight.
 Brand development should never be treated as a project with a beginning and an end – branding your company is an ongoing process.

 Initial Strategy/ Brand Audit

 This is the outward expression of your company – your brand identity.
-It is important to think about all connections between your company and the outside world.
-Your company identity is an impression based on graphics, interaction and perceptions.
+It is important to think about all the connections between your company and the outside world.
+Your company identity is an impression based on graphics, interaction, and perceptions.